jtackaberry/reaticulate/usage.md

 | `Set default MIDI Channel by CC` | Sending value `<n>` on the CC bound to this action will set the default channel to `<n>`.
 | `Set default MIDI Channel to <n>` | Sets the default channel to `<n>`.
 There are 16 separate actions for the 16 different MIDI channels.
 | `Activate articulation by CC in group <n> on default channel (MIDI CC relative or mousewheel)` | Scrolls through the articulations in group `<n>`.
 It can be convenient to bind this action to an encoder as a quick way to flip through articulations from a control surface.
+| `Activate articulation by slot number by CC on default channel` | Whereas earlier actions activate an articulation based on the program number (denoted as the CC value), this action activates an articulation by its position in the list of articulations.
+So binding a CC to this action and sending value 2 will activate the second articulation in the list.
 | `Activate previous/next articulation in group <n> on default channel` | These actions can be assigned to previous/next keys (or control surface buttons) to discretely scroll through the articulations on group `<n>`
+| `Select articulation by CC (MIDI CC relative or mousewheel)` | Unlike the *activate* actions, this action merely selects the articulation in the bank list but doesn't activate it yet.
+You'll need to activate the selected articulation after (see below).
+| `Select next/previous articulation` | These actions select (but not activate) the next or previous articulation in the bank list, relative to the currently selected articulation
+| `Activate selected articulation on default channel` | After having selected an articulation visually via one of the *Select* actions, this action will activate the selected articulation.
+Pro tip: triggering this action twice in rapid succession will force-insert the program change event into the current MIDI item at the edit cursor.
+| `Insert last activated articulation into MIDI item on default channel` | Will force-insert the program change event for the last activated articulation into the MIDI item at the editor cursor.
+| `Focus articulation filter` | Focus Reaticulate's articulation filter text input in the bank list to rapidly find a desired articulation by searching.
+(This works best when the js_ReaScript API extension is installed.)
 | `Disable/Enable/Toggle feedback to MIDI feedback device` | If feedback is configured (see below), these actions control whether or not it's active.
 If not configured, these actions do nothing.
 | `Sync current state on selected track to MIDI feedback device` | Replays all last seen CCs and current articulations on all channels to the MIDI feedback device (if configured).
+| `Toggle track selection follow focused FX window` | If enabled, when an FX window is floated, Reaticulate will automatically select its track.
+(Requires the js_ReaScriptAPI extension.)
+| `Toggle track selection follows MIDI editor target item` | If enabled, when you select a MIDI item in the MIDI editor for writes, Reaticulate will automatically select that track so the bank list updates to reflect that track's articulations.
+This is most conveniently paired with the "Options: MIDI track list/media item lane selection is linked to editability" so that merely selecting an item in the MIDI editor will both enable it for edits and automatically select the track.

 # Feedback to Control Surface